 Texas Penal Code § 22.01(b)(2)(A) increases punishment to a third degree felony if “it is shown . . . that the defendant has been previously convicted (see above) of an offense . . . against a person whose relationship to or association with the defendant [is defined under the family code as family violence].”

 In addition, a deferred adjudication can have negative legal repercussions for sealing one’s record, among other things.
 It is the firm’s goal to avoid a conviction and a fake dismissal (that counts as a conviction) at all costs, unless there are no better options and the case is not triable.
 “Fool me once, shame on you.
 Fool me twice, shame on me.”
 Defendants need to accurately ask themselves, where falsely accused: “If she called the police on me once, will she do it again?”
-Take no chances.
+Take no chances by hiring a top criminal lawyer.
 Get your case resolved properly or you may regret it.

 Have no fear.
 “The truth is in the pudding.”
 We will get down to the bottom of the situation.
 Prosecutors are legally able to bring in past bad acts under the Texas Rules of Evidence (Rule 404, Rule 405, and Rule 609); specifically, in a family violence trial where such allegations would be prohibited in other types of offenses.
 However, bad acts works both ways.
 It is very important that we go over all the facts of the case, the nature of the relationship, relationship history, and speak with witnesses (if applicable) to understand how to attack the charges.
 Do not give up or make an emotional decision.
-This is your life, reputation and liberty.
+Our assault lawyers want to help you protect your life, reputation and liberty.

 The legal repercussion of an assault or family violence conviction are serious.

-I was released from jail with an emergency protective order.
+I was released from jail with an emergency protective order (EPO).
 What does this mean?

-It is not uncommon for there to be a protective order when a person is arrested for family violence.
+It is not uncommon for there to be a protective order as part of a family violence arrest.
 A protective order must be read and followed (see Texas Family Code § 85.022).
 Any violation can result in additional charges.
-Bring the protective order to our office, we will consult you on the specifics and discuss if there are any options.
+Bring the protective order to our office, our assault lawyers will consult you on the specifics and discuss if there are any options.
 In short, an emergency protective order was granted by a magistrate out of fear of further violent behavior.

 I really don’t feel like I have a case to defend.
 What are my options?

 There are many options that can include dismissal (true dismissals).
 Everyone makes mistakes.
 We will advise you on the best options for your case and productive damage control measures in the interim.
 It is often in the best interest of justice to not prosecute these cases.
 We can assist you with this.
-We are here to help!
+Our assault lawyers are here to help!